Narcissistic abuse gets talked about a lot—gaslighting, manipulation, triangulation… you get the picture.

 10. They’re testing your loyalty.

 Sometimes, a discard is a test.
 They want to see if you’ll chase after them or beg for their return.
 It’s a manipulative way to gauge your commitment.
-Don’t fall for it — you’re worth more than these mind games.
+Of course, the reality is that you’re worth more than these mind games.
+You don’t need to stay loyal to someone who treats terribly.

 11. They’re projecting their own issues onto you.

-Narcissists love to project their own flaws onto other people.
+Source: Unsplash Narcissists love to project their own flaws onto other people.
 If they’re feeling particularly bad about themselves, they might discard you as a way of pushing those feelings away.
-It’s not fair, but it’s not about you — it’s their own internal struggle.
+It’s not fair, but it’s not about you; it’s their own internal struggle.

 12. You’ve outgrown them.